Growing Ficus Audrey: How To Care For Audrey Ficus Benghalensis Tree

 If the soil is not moist under the surface, then water the plant.

-The Audrey Ficus grow best in evenly and consistently moist soil, with small drought periods between watering.
+The Audrey Ficus grows best in evenly and consistently moist soil, with small drought periods between watering.

 Ensure 2″ – 3″ inches of the soil surface is dry before you water.

-These plants are fast growers and benefits most when fertilized every month during the summer and spring seasons, and once after two months during winter and fall seasons.
+These plants are fast growers and benefit most when fertilized every month during the summer and spring seasons and once after two months during the winter and fall seasons.

-The Benghalensis requires fertile soil with plenty of drainage holes when being grown in a pot.
+The Ficus benghalensis audrey requires fertile soil with plenty of drainage holes when being grown in a pot.

-The ideal potting mix for this plant is soil-based as it provides the plant with the right nutrients it needs for optimal growth.
+The ideal potting mix for this plant is soil-based, providing the plant with the nutrients it needs for optimal growth.

 When this plant is healthy, it quickly outgrows any pot and even the house.